Herbalism 101 | Herbal Indications A-C

 Peppermint (Mentha piperita)

-Peppermint is an excellent aromatic as one of the world's most well-known herbs; she is often used to help relieve gas, bloating, and nausea.
+Peppermint is an excellent aromatic and one of the world's most well-known herbs; it is often used to help relieve gas, bloating, and nausea.

 Astringent